ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 • Take ORLADEYO exactly as your healthcare provider tells you to take it.

-• Take 1 capsule, by mouth, 1 time every day with food.
+• ORLADEYO capsules (for adults and children ages 12 years and older): Take 1 capsule, by mouth, 1 time every day.

 What are the possible side effects of ORLADEYO?

-Taking more than one capsule of ORLADEYO a day may cause serious side effects, including:
+Taking more than 1 dose of ORLADEYO a day may cause serious side effects, including:

 • heart rhythm problems.
-A heart rhythm problem called QT prolongation can happen in people who take more than one capsule of ORLADEYO a day.
+A heart rhythm problem called QTc interval prolongation can happen in people who take more than 1 dose of ORLADEYO a day.
 This condition can cause an abnormal heart beat.
-Do not take more than one capsule of ORLADEYO a day.
+Do not take more than 1 dose of ORLADEYO a day.

 The most common side effects of ORLADEYO include: